jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     Set ```callFunction``` to be True, if you want to call any associated functions.

 * `.highlightTextArea(title, start, end=END)`
-    Highlights all text from start position, to the end position.
+    Highlights all text from start position, to the end position (defaults to the end of the text area).
     **NB.** positions should be a string in the format `LINE.CHAR`, eg. `1.4` wil start on the 1st line at the 4th character.

+#### Get TextAreas

+* `.getTextArea(title)`
+    Gets the contents of the specified TextArea.

+* `.getAllTextAreas()`
+    This will return the contents of all TextAreas in the app, as a dictionary.

+#### Search TextAreas

+* `.searchTextArea(title, pattern, start=None, stop=None, nocase=True, backwards=False)`
+    Will find, highlight and return the position of the specified pattern.
+    If no `start` position is provided, appJar will start searching form the cursor's position.
+    Set `nocase` to False, if you want the search to be case sensitive.
+    Set `backwards` to True, if you want to search backwards.

 #### Tag TextAreas